Property Value & Public Transit: How Transportation Infrastructure Affects Home Prices

-Some people like separation between work and their personal life.
-They may like living in quieter neighborhoods and welcome the break from the faster pace of the city.
+On the other hand, some people like separation between work and their personal life.
+They may like living in quieter neighbourhoods and welcome the break from the faster pace of the city.
 Often, they may use the commuting or travel time to wind down or finish up projects.
 Therefore, a longer commute poses little issue to them.

 While affordability is a major factor for first-time home buyers, it does appear that more people would rather have a smaller home close to work than have a larger property farther away.
 Some people may enjoy the shorter commutes and advantages of living in or near the city.
 For them, a lively urban environment can be an added attraction, even as they sacrifice living space and are physically closer to their neighbors.
 Convenient public transportation options and nearby roads or highways can provide an increased sense of independence.